 Acceleration and Power

 In the past, reviewers paid little attention to the Tacoma's 2.7 liter four-cylinder engine, which makes 159 horsepower and 180 pound-feet of torque.
-But, if you don’t do a lot of heavy hauling or towing, and are looking for a budget-friendly option, reviewers say the four-banger will do the trick.
+However, if you don’t do a lot of heavy hauling or towing and are looking for a budget-friendly option, reviewers say the four-cylinder will do the trick.

 For buyers putting power before fuel economy, reviewers recommend the 4.0 liter V6 engine, which makes 236 horsepower and 266 pound-feet of torque.
 A five-speed manual transmission is standard, and a six-speed manual is available.
 Most critics, however, recommend the optional four or five-speed automatic transmissions, which are very smooth.

 Two-wheel drive Tacomas with the four-cylinder engine and automatic transmission net an EPA-estimated 19/25 mpg city/highway.
 Tacomas with the V6 engine, two-wheel drive and the automotive transmission get 17/21 mpg city/highway.
-Though that's not the best fuel economy in the class, it comes close.
+These figures are fairly good for the class.

 Handling and Braking